Spread the love

 The Kranji War Memorial is a memorial to the soldiers who died during the Second World War in Singapore.
 The memorial is located in the Kranji War Cemetery, which is home to the graves of 4,480 Commonwealth servicemen who died during the war.
 Visitors can explore the cemetery’s many monuments and memorials, as well as its many gardens and trails.

-See also Exploring the Cultural Heritage Sites in the UAE
+See also The Architectural Gems of Kenya’s Cultural Heritage Sites

 Conclusion